ArtalkJS/Artalk/docs/docs/en/guide/frontend/config.md

 - Type: `Boolean`
 - Default: `true`

-Display a warning prompt when the front-end and back-end versions are incompatible.
+Display a warning prompt when the frontend and backend versions are incompatible.